Frontend CORS Solutions

 CORS Examples

-| Frontend URL | API URL | Cross-Origin? | Explanation |
+| Frontend URL | API URL | Cross-Origin? | Description |

 |---|---|---|---|

-http://localhost:3000 | https://api.lovrabet.com | Yes | Protocol, domain, and port are all different |
+http://localhost:3000 | https://api.lovrabet.com | Cross-origin | Protocol, domain, and port all differ |

-https://dev.lovrabet.com | https://api.lovrabet.com | Yes | Different domain (although both are lovrabet.com subdomains) |
+https://dev.lovrabet.com | https://api.lovrabet.com | Cross-origin | Different domain (although both are lovrabet.com subdomains) |

-https://dev.lovrabet.com | https://dev.lovrabet.com | Same Origin | Exactly the same domain |
+https://dev.lovrabet.com | https://dev.lovrabet.com | Same-origin | Exactly the same domain |

-http://example.com:80 | http://example.com:443 | Yes | Different ports |
+http://example.com:80 | http://example.com:443 | Cross-origin | Different ports |

-https://example.com | http://example.com | Yes | Different protocols |
+https://example.com | http://example.com | Cross-origin | Different protocols |

 Solutions Overview

-| Solution | Applicable Scenario | Pros | Cons |
+| Solution | Use Case | Pros | Cons |

 |---|---|---|---|

-| Solution 1: Use dev.lovrabet.com | Development phase | Auto-configured, no extra setup | Development only |
+| Solution 1: Use dev.lovrabet.com | Development phase | Auto-configured, no extra setup needed | Development environment only |

-| Solution 2: Server CORS Config | Need to access own API | Simple and direct | Requires server access |
+| Solution 2: Server CORS Configuration | Need to access own API | Simple and direct | Requires server permissions |

-| Solution 3: Server Proxy | Complex business scenarios | Flexible, can add business logic | Requires extra development |
+| Solution 3: Server Forwarding | Complex business scenarios | Flexible and controllable, can add business logic | Requires additional development |

 | Solution 4: Independent Deployment | Production environment | Fully autonomous, no CORS issues | Requires deployment resources |